Patotricks15/Generative-AI-projects/check_dataframe_quality/README.md

 ## Objective
-The objective of this code is to perform a data quality check using ChatOpenAI and a Pandas DataFrame.
+The objective of this code is to perform a data quality check using ChatOpenAI and Pandas DataFrame.

 ## Summary of the Objective:
-- Read an Excel file containing data on the composition of petroleum derivatives.
+- Read an Excel file containing data on the composition of petroleum derivatives prices.
-- Use ChatOpenAI to create a Pandas DataFrame agent for checking data quality.
+- Use ChatOpenAI to create a Pandas DataFrame agent for checking the data quality.

 # Flowchart
 ```mermaid